tkz05/2D-VoCo-CT-Classifier/README.md

 This section demonstrates how to run 2D VoCo pretraining using the provided training script.

+> Dataset path and crop size settings can be modified in `data_utils.py`.
-> All configurable parameters (e.g., data path, crop size, number of epochs) are available as command-line arguments in `voco_train.py`.
+> Training configurations such as epochs, batch size, and learning rate are specified via command-line arguments in `voco_train.py`.

 #### Example
 ```bash